kemadev/workflows-and-actions/.github/actions/checkout-reusable-scripts-and-configs/README.md

-# `.github/actions/checkout-reusable-scripts`
+# `.github/actions/checkout-reusable-scripts-and-configs`

 ## Files in this directory

-- Defines a GitHub Action that checks out reusable scripts from [this repository's `scripts` directory](../../script/)
+- Defines a GitHub Action that checks out reusable scripts from [this repository's `scripts` directory](../../script/) and reusable configurations from [this repository's `config` directory](../../config/).